Army Jeep History (1941-1954)

 Ford built a total of 278,000 GPW's from January 6, 1942 to July 31, 1945.
 The early 1942 models had "Ford" in script on the rear panel.

 Standardized features for the WW2 Army Jeep now included a three-speed floor gearshift (first-gear unsynchronized), a center hand-brake, and a 15-gallon gas tank located under the driver's seat.
 The six-volt electrical system included a 2H battery and 40-amp generator.
 Wipers were operated manually.
 At each corner of the truck, and at the center of either side, handles wre mounted for lifting the truck up and out of tough spots.
-Every Army Jeep was fitted with a pintle tow-hook.
+Most (if not all) Army Jeeps were fitted with a pintle tow-hook.

-Willys continued to manufacture Military Jeeps, and would soon start producing the Willys Civilian Jeep as well.
+Willys continued to manufacture Military Jeeps, as well as Civilian Jeeps.